Dance school Baila Baila has a wide variation of different Latin American dances.

 Salsa can also be danced alone as solo salsa – in this lesson you will not dance with a partner.
 Salsa lessons are dynamic and choreographic.
 The patterns vary depending on the instructor, and get more difficult as you move to a higher level.
 Salsa lessons suit men and women of all ages, and they support well couple dancing.

 Salsa is originally a couple dance from Cuba.
 Salsa movements and patterns are based on the Cuban son from 1920s, which got its rhythm and style from the famous son cubano.
 Son cubano arose in eastern Cuba, in the province of Oriente in the end of the 19th century.
 Salsa is indeed a meeting point of African and European dance and music culture.
 Today, salsa has developed into many different variants, and both Latin American and Western influences are mixed in it.

-Salsa is a joyous and enjoyable dance, which suits everyone, and because it is so sporty, it is also a great form of exercise!
+Salsa is a joyous and enjoyable dance, which suits everyone, and because it is fun and sporty which makes it a great form of exercise!

 Salsa con rumba

-Solo lessons where Cuban rumba is danced in addition to salsa.
-These lessons teach characteristic for rumba body use and steps, including short step sequences which mix the elements of salsa and rumba, rhythm and moves.
+Solo lessons where Cuban rumba is combined with salsa.
+These lessons teach body use and steps that are characteristic for rumba , including short step sequences mixed with the elements of salsa and rumba, rhythm and moves.

 This lesson is all about feminine and sensual use of the body.

 Challenging choreography lessons!
 These lessons combine the techniques and patterns of salsa and show dance.
 At the same time, the knowledge of salsa technique is deepened, and show dance technique is introduced.
 In the lessons, several choreos are done.
 The students should master the basics of salsa well.
 No show dance experience required.

 Will be updated soon!